How to Add Audio Effects in Premiere Pro

 How to Add Audio Effects in Premiere ProHow to Add Audio Effects in Premiere ProHow to Add Audio Effects in Premiere Pro

 This is how you can add audio effects to a single clip.
 But what if you want to apply an audio effect to multiple clips?
-Unfortunately, master clip effects don’t work with audio, but there’s a way around this.
+Unfortunately, clip effects don’t work with audio, but there’s a way around this.

 Audio Track Effects